lzim/mtl/session10/s10_learner/mtl_session10_see.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_decisions.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Decisions.** *Based on what you learned in this experiment, what changes are you ready to make in your practice?*

-8. Collapse the Expanded Outputs tile and move it to the side to reveal the system diagram.
+8. Collapse the Expanded Outputs tile and move it to the side to reveal the model diagram.

 9. Use the diagram to tell a system story about the differences in the two experiments.

 10. Consider running a combination experiment that incorporates the sliders manipulated in both experiments.

 11. Replace text in the Q/H/F/D boxes to reflect the team's hypotheses and expectations for the combined experiment.

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_hypothesis.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Hypothesis.** *Outline the systems story your team believes will cause the outcomes your team expects to observe.*

 12. Save, name, and run the combined experiment.

 13. Discuss and record results and decisions, including your thinking about long-term trends in your clinic's EBP reach under various decision scenarios.

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_findings.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Findings.** *Describe your team's findings, insights and conclusions from this experiment.*